jaakkokorhonen/perplexity-settings/README.md

 This setup is useful for users who want:

-- Finnish-language answers with precise structure
+- Finnish-language answers with precise structure.
+You can mod it to apply to your own native language.
-- explicit evidential discipline
+- explicit evidential discipline.
-- minimal anthropomorphic framing
+- minimal anthropomorphic framing.
-- careful distinction between interpretation levels
+- careful distinction between interpretation levels.
-- analysis-oriented rather than personality-oriented responses
+- analysis-oriented rather than personality-oriented responses.
+- No "It's not X it's Y straw man argumentation.
+- No commenting on the user or the quality of questiosn.
+- No attempts from the LLM to appear to be able to give expert judgement on implications or normative conclusions on matters.

 ## License